the-technat/dotfiles/README.md

 - Use tmux + nvim for editing
 - Take inspiration from https://github.com/axinorm/macbook-setup and https://github.com/twpayne/dotfiles
 - Simplify SSH key management to function independent on ephemeral / remote machines
-- Try to identify devcontainers and differentiate them from other ephemeral machines
+- Try to identify devcontainers and differentiate them from other ephemeral machines (deal with their git/ssh magic)
+- Migrate banana & WALL-E over to new dotfiles repo